 While fighting games can be considered a niche, as other mainstream titles such as the annual Call of Duty, FIFA or Action franchises get much more attention and sales, the community playing fighting games is one of the closest in the industry, and this is because of the variety of events and tournaments that are hosted for a number of different games at once.
 Here are five very important tips for anyone who might be considering picking up a fighting game, or focusing more of their efforts on becoming a better player.

-Many people looking to get into fighting games tend to ask about characters who are easy to learn or win with, in order to get that instant gratification.
+Many people looking to get into fighting games such as Guilty Gear: Strive tend to ask about characters who are easy to learn or win with, in order to get that instant gratification.
 If you want to stick around in a fighting game, it is of absolute importance to love your character, no matter how complex or difficult they are.

 Sure, learning the bare minimum with an easy character is suggested as you will slowly begin to understand the mechanics of the game, but to invest more time into a fighting game, you need to have the motivation to get better, and not liking your character is criminal at this stage, as it could hinder your enjoyment of the game and attempts to improve will most likely fail because of the player not being as engaged with the game.

-2. Do NOT be scared of playing Ranked Mode.
+Do NOT be scared of playing Ranked Mode in Fighting Games.

 Ranked mode is deemed by many as a bad experience, and while one cannot really argue with that argument, it all depends on the players and not the game mode itself.
 As the name implies, Ranked mode will take into account all your wins and losses, so of course in the beginning there will be a far bigger number of losses under your name.
 That said, in ranked mode you are generally supposed to be matched against players of similar skill to you, with the matchmaking system.